Kidney checks while taking lithium

 If you take lithium long-term, your kidney function (creatinine) should be checked regularly.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 62% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 62% of the time it should have happened.

 - I take lithium - are my kidneys being checked regularly?